anthonyDrury/searchable-list-component/README.md

 ### `npm run test`

-This will launch the Jest tests in interactive mode and display the code coverage results.
+This will run all the Jest tests in watch mode and display the code coverage results.
 Currently there is 100% code coverage.
 Though this does not mean the tests couldn't be improved.
 Ideally the tests would also cover the individual components and not only the `searchable-list` component.
 The format also could be improved, as well as testing specific functionalities in combination with each other.

 ![Code coverage results currently](public/code_coverage.png)